 Plan Providers with special training, experience, facilities or protocols for certain specialized services are designated as "Centers of Excellence."
 Centers of Excellence are selected by us based on the findings of recognized specialty organizations or government agencies such as Medicare.
-Centers of Excellence are located in Massachusetts, Maine, New Hampshire, Connecticut and Rhode Island.
-In order to receive In-Network coverage, the following specialized service should be obtained through a designated Center of Excellence:
+Centers of Excellence are located in Massachusetts, Maine, New Hampshire and Rhode Island.
+To receive In-Network coverage in Massachusetts, Maine, New Hampshire, and Rhode Island you must obtain care at a designated Center of Excellence for the following service(s):